grailbio/reflow/README.md

 	val<>

-Here we see that Reflow did not need to recompute the aligned file, it is instead retrieved from cache.
+Here we see that Reflow did not need to recompute the aligned file;
+it is instead retrieved from cache.
 The reference index generation is skipped altogether.
 Status lines that indicate "xfer" (instead of "run") means that Reflow is performing a cache transfer in place of